 Where we came from — Lectures

-A two-part lecture series examining the complex migration patterns, and legacy of racism that shapes our community.
+This two-part September lecture series examined the complex migration patterns and legacy of racism that shape our community.

-Superdiversity, Dan Hiebert, Professor, Dept. of Geography, UBC
+Superdiversity.
+Daniel Hiebert, Professor, Dept. of Geography, UBC.

 Does Canada’s history of racism continue to shape our communities?
 Henry Yu, Associate Professor, Dept. of History, UBC

-In fall 2019, our Philosophers’ Café topics will reflect our Shared Journeys theme.
+In fall 2019, our Philosophers’ Café topics reflected our Shared Journeys themes.

-Winter is celebrated many different ways around the world and in our own community.
-Let’s celebrate winter together by sharing our traditions!
-Learn about different cultural celebrations (Christmas, Hanukkah Yalda, Donghzi, and more), make festive crafts and enjoy holiday treats.
+This all-age event celebrated the many ways winter is celebrated around the world and in our own community.
+Participants learned about different cultural celebrations, made festive crafts and enjoyed holiday treats.